-Survey: 7 in 10 US Olympic hopefuls favor postponement
+USOPC hears athletes, sees Olympics delay as 'clear' path

 The calls for postponement are growing seemingly by the hour, and the chances of it happening felt virtually certain by Monday evening.

-An IOC member, Craig Reedie, told The Associated Press that conditions in Japan and worldwide "clearly indicates the likelihood of postponement."
+An IOC member, Craig Reedie, told AP that conditions in Japan and worldwide "clearly indicates the likelihood of postponement."
 The decision will be made within four weeks, with IOC President Thomas Bach guiding the outcome.

 Bach has taken the idea of a full cancellation off the board, and the American athletes agreed with that view: 93% said they preferred the option of postponing over canceling.